 This Service Plan, to be implemented over five years, will continue to build and progress on the foundations that were set in the initial Service Plan.
 It aims to improve health outcomes, improve access to care; improve the quality of care and deliver efficient and effective care.

 The Service Plan aims to embed eating disorders service provision as core business for Local Health Districts and Speciality Health Networks and will continue to build workforce capacity and strengthen pathways to care across the continuum of eating disorders treatment.

 The Service Plan requires a whole of health reform, driven centrally and implemented locally, to prepare and equip the NSW Health system to identify, provide access to, and treat people with eating disorders.

 This Service Plan has enabled the development of new hospital and community services for eating disorders – the single largest and most ambitious eating disorder clinical redesign ever undertaken nationwide.

-InsideOut secured funding from NSW Health for 16 eating disorder coordinators located in districts across New South Wales.
+InsideOut secured funding from NSW Health for 18 eating disorder coordinator positions located in local health districts and specialty networks across New South Wales.
 The local eating disorder coordinators support the implementation of their local Service Plan and provide clinical consultations and support to health professionals and teams treating people with eating disorders.